idefix-code/idefix/doc/source/reference/makefile.rst

     -DKokkos_ENABLE_CUDA=ON -DKokkos_ENABLE_AMPERE80=ON -DKokkos_ENABLE_IMPL_CUDA_MALLOC_ASYNC=OFF

 MPI (multi-GPU) can be enabled by adding ``-DIdefix_MPI=ON`` as usual.
-The malloc async option is here to prevent a bug when using PSM2 with async cuda malloc possibly leading to openmpi crash or hangs on the Jean Zay machine.
+The malloc async option is here to prevent a bug when using PSM2 with async
+Cuda malloc possibly leading to openmpi crash or hangs on Jean Zay.

 .. _setupSpecificOptions: